 Our Research in the UK

-Exploring Anti-Oppression Activism in South Wales
+Case Study One: Exploring Anti-Oppression Activism in South Wales

 South Wales has a rich history and culture of anti-oppression activism.
 Highly tied to anti-war, socialist, trade union, and Welsh-language activism, the activist scene has broadened in recent decades to include anti-racist activism and LGBT+ rights activism.
 These progressive activist groups have received much less attention in the academic literature than their mainstream and far right peers in the political social media space but research into these groups can enrich our understanding of how social media users engage with and respond to political messaging.
 Do progressive activists receive different patterns of engagement from far right or mainstream social media pages?
 Do social media users engage with some types of progressive media more than others?
 What are the effective ways of encouraging engagement with progressive social media messaging?